Sessional Positions (Summer 2021)

 - Evidence of teaching experience and excellence (i.e., student reviews, other references)

-Please submit your formal application (including the documents listed below) by the deadline to the REM office or via e-mail to email@example.com.
+Please submit your formal application (including the documents listed below) by the deadline via e-mail to firstname.lastname@example.org.

 - Please indicate the course(s) you are most interested in by order of preference.